dbbrandt/short_answer_granding_capstone_project/capstone_report.md

 #### Background ####
 Automation of grading multiple choice exams is trivial.
 For many reasons, however, short answer tests provide a better tool for helping students assess their knowledge.
 So far, this area remains a challenge and machine learning has not yet provided usable solutions.
 Several papers have discussed both algorithmic natural language solutions as well as deep learning approaches.
-None of the approaches so far have provided a general purpose solution to the many challenges faced.
+None of the approaches so far have provided a general-purpose solution to the many challenges faced.
 These challenges are in some ways very similar to some of the most important AI projects of our time: Intelligent Assistants like Apple Siri, Amazon Echo and the Google Assistant.
 Given a very broad set of possible subjects, any given question can be phrased in innumerable ways.
 How do you accurately interpret what the essential question is?